aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/50_install_container_insights/20_install_container_insights.md

 ---
 ```

-Add and then commit the **cwagent-fluentd-quickstart.yaml** file and push the the changes to your GitHub repo.
+Add and then commit the 2 files and push the the changes to your GitHub repo.

 Flux will now see that the desired state of the `amazon-cloudwatch` namespace has changed in Git and will apply the resources to our cluster.
 This will take up to 1 minute to apply.